alecstem/REUWebsite/demonstration.md

 # Demonstrations/Results
 ## Demonstrations
-This is where you can view working demos of collision avoidance and the conversions from point cloud to GPS way points simulated in ARDU Pilot.
+This is where you can view working demos of collision avoidance and the conversions from point cloud to GPS waypoints simulated in ARDU Pilot.

 ## Collision Avoidance
 ### Test 1